andycranston/minidhcp/README.md

 A miniature DHCP server run from the command line to assign a IPv4 address to a single host identified by MAC address.

+The primary use of `minidhcp` is:

+> "get the device online so it can be accessed and a static IP set so it no longer needs DHCP"

 ## What minidhcp does

 The minidhcp program (which is written in Python 3 in a single file